Papaya ringspot virus: Cross protection

 Cross protection is similar in practice, although not in mode of action, to viral vaccinations in humans.
 A mild strain of PRSV is introduced into the host plant, which then develops resistance to virulent strains of the virus.
 Development of cross-protection in papaya was researched in Hawaii starting in 1979.
 A delay in the onset of symptoms was achieved, as well as a reduction in the severity of symptoms.
 However, inoculation of the mild strain also caused pathogenesis on the papaya plants.

+Cross-protection is done in Taiwan, Thailand, and Hawaii using strains HA 5-1 and HA 6-1.

 Transgenics

-There are two transgenic varieties of papaya, both of which were created by Dennis Gonsalves and his team and were introduced for production on May 1, 1998.
-Rainbow (created by Dennis Gonsalves) is an F1 hybrid, which is a cross between the yellow fleshed Kapoho and the red-fleshed SunUp.
+There are two transgenic varieties of papaya, Rainbow and SunUp, both of which were created by Dennis Gonsalves and his team and were introduced for production on May 1, 1998.
+Rainbow (created by Dennis Gonsalves) is an F1 hybrid, which is a cross between the yellow-fleshed Kapoho and the red-fleshed SunUp.
 Rainbow is produced on 76% of Hawaiian papaya acreage, while SunUp is hardly grown commercially.
 SunUp is thought to be more resistant to exotic strains of PRSV, while Rainbow has shown susceptibility to such exotic strains of the virus.
 Transgenic varieties have been shown to be extremely effective against Hawaiian strains of PRSV, showing complete resistance to the virus compared to 100% infection of susceptible strains in some trials.

 Pathogen-derived resistance (PDR) is the technique of inserting a gene fragment from the pathogen into the transgenic crop, which then affords the crop plant resistance against the pathogen.
 This method was employed in the development of transgenic papaya.
 PRSV's coat protein gene was inserted into highly embryogenic plant tissue by using the newly invented gene gun, which led to the development of the transgenic line 55–1, which was proven to be effective at controlling Hawaiian strains of PRSV.
+PDR possibly works by RNA interference.